jsms90/learning-angular/intern_onboarding/004_ajax/exercise_7/README.md

 }
 ```

+You can make a service with `ng generate service servicename`

 Notice the @Injectable decorator.
 This is essentially an empty decorator.
-TypeScript will only emit typing metadata if there is a decorator that might depend on it.
-Using this decorator forces TypeScript to emit the metadata, which allows Angular to determine the types for injection later.
+Using this decorator forces TypeScript to store typing metadata, which allows Angular to determine the types for injection later.

 ## Injecting the Service